 “We walked around the fruits and he pointed towards “La Banana”.

 Bella: La Banana!
 Yes, I know them, they are delicious.
 The Banana’s with the golden wrapping.
 I love the smiley’s they put on the wrapping.
 I heard that they also sell them now in pink and yellow wrapping, I would love to try them!

 1BIT: Yes, yes…But do you know the story about “La Banana”?

 Bella: No, I just buy them very often, because they are so delicious.
 But please do tell me?

-1BIT: CEO of M planned together with an African company that grows Bananas.
-Together with an engineer they build a machine that would pick random Banana’s out of a bunch of Bananas and then the machine would wrap it in a golden-paper-wrapping.
+1BIT: CEO of M works together with an African Banana planter.
+Together with an engineer they built a machine that would pick random Banana’s out of a bunch of Bananas and then the machine would wrap it in a golden-paper-wrapping.